When East and West Meet: The Buddha’s Light Youth Symphony Orchestra in Concert

 Hsi Lai Temple is a fully engaged spiritual and cultural center committed to bridging East and West by making the Buddha’s teachings of kindness, compassion, joyfulness, and equanimity accessible in ways that all might come to know the true nature of things.
-The Guibord Center’s presentation of The Buddhas Light Youth Symphony Orchestra’s at St. John’s Cathedral with Conductor Jorge Luis Uzcátegui was a beautiful and powerful example of their remarkable work.
+The Buddha’s Light Youth Symphony Orchestra is a beautiful and powerful example of the Temple’s remarkable work.

-It wasn’t just that the young musicians from Hsi Lai Buddhist Temple were as accomplished as they were adorable… and they were adorable.
+It wasn’t just that the young musicians were as accomplished as they were adorable… and they were adorable.
 One little boy in particular exemplified their disarming blend of innocence and grit.
-Impeccably dressed, he leaned forward, bow ready, violin in position, eyes glued to the conductor, music open, ready… only a second glance revealed the striped socks sneaking under the perfectly pressed trousers on feet too little to reach the floor.
+Impeccably dressed, he leaned forward, bow ready, violin in position, eyes glued to the conductor, music open, ready… Only a second glance revealed the striped socks peeking from under the perfectly pressed trousers on feet too little to reach the floor.

-His colleagues were each just as focused, just as intense, as reverberating with eagerness and energy.
-They had come with their families early in the day to rehearse, to settle in, to prepare under the watchful eye and baton of their immensely talented conductor.
+His colleagues were each just as focused, intense, reverberating with eagerness and energy.
+They had come with their families early in the day to prepare under the watchful eye and baton of their immensely talented conductor.

 The dedication of these youngsters (and their families) was palpable.
 Impressive.
 Inspirational.

-But it was not just these young performers from Hsi Lai Temple and the young adults who joined them that made the evening so special, it was something at the very heart of the music itself, something elusive, profound and difficult to explain, something of the Temple itself.
+But it wasn’t just the young performers and their families that made the evening so special.
+It was something at the very heart of the music itself.
+Something elusive, profound and difficult to explain, something of the Temple itself.

 The ancient Chinese understanding of sound is profoundly different than the Western view.